squirrelpiles/kanso/README.md

 ```

-#### get(username, callback)
+#### get(username, url, callback)

-Get a single user by username.
+Get a single user by username on the CouchDB server specified by url.
 The third argument to the callback is an info
 object which returns the authdb used, and the real id of the user with
 "org.couchdb.user:" prefix.